furkan3ayraktar/clojure-polylith-realworld-example-app/readme.md

 ## Start a REPL in VSCode / Calva

+### Requirements
+- Java 21+
+- Node 20+

+### Run the project
 1. Fork and clone this repo
+2. Execute `yarn` at the root to install npm dependencies
-2. Open the project in VSCode
+3. Open the project in VSCode
     * [Install the Calva extension](https://calva.io/getting-started/#install-vs-code-and-calva) if you don't have it already.
-3. Press F1 and select `Calva: Start a Project REPL and Connect (aka Jack-In)`
+4. Press F1 and select `Calva: Start a Project REPL and Connect (aka Jack-In)`
 > <img src=".media/readme/calva-jack-in.png" width="60%" >

 Calva will start the Polylith REPL, connect it to the VSCode, start the RealWorld backend server at port 6003, and launch the Shadow-CLJS frontend development server at port 3000 for you 💫

 It will look something like this: